 Bemidji, Minnesota, USA has a state park with a campground, camper cabins, a swimming beach, boat marina, visitor center, bike trails, and hiking trails.
-It is also the place where I lost my keys last fall.
+It is also the place where I lost and found my keys.

 My daughter and I walked the Bog Walk.
 It is about a mile out and a mile back from where we parked at the end of the camping area.
 It was a crisp autumn day with some snow on the ground.
 The boardwalk leads you through a stand of evergreens growing in a peat bog.
 If you go in the summer, you will see a wide range of vegetation.
 The lush biodiversity includes the ladyslipper, Minnesota’s state flower.